abhidj0090/calcomp/exampleSite/content/english/blog/who-dominates-the-stage-of-the-world.md

 As a girl tries to fight the wave of ignorance that tries to drown her like the big wave which you are always afraid of, there comes another group of people: those who accept what happens.
 Yes, the woman wore short clothes (I would like to use the line: even an infant is raped, how do you justify that?
 Does wearing short clothes is directly proportional to getting raped?

-> These are facts feminists have tried to put on the table for the decades, but, wait, “_And those who were seen dancing were thought to be insane by those who could not hear the music_,” Nietszche.
+These are facts feminists have tried to put on the table for the decades, but, wait didnt Nietszche say

+> And those who were seen dancing were thought to be insane by those who could not hear the music.

 So, these groups of people consider equality to be insane because they do not have an adequate understanding about the broader views of life.
 They will point out: